|

 - Start with the rent saved (or earned, if this is an investment property).

-- Subtract operating costs that include an allocation for lumpy purchases that don't occur each year.
+- Subtract operating costs that include an allocation for lumpy purchases that don’t occur each year.
+This gives you a normalized operating cash flow.

 2. Leverage

-rate is 6% and you finance 75% of the purchase: (25% * 4%) + (75% * -2%) = 0.5% loss yearly.
-That net loss will only be recovered from the
+Calculate your weighted average return and be comfortable with the reduced return.
+It is at this point that many people should walk away.
+E.g. if your Operating Return is 4%, mortgage rate is 6% and you finance 75% of the purchase: (25% * 4%) + (75% * neg2%) = 0.5% loss yearly.
+That net loss will only be recovered from the eventual capital gains on sale.

 3. Capital Gains

-are only realized when the R/E is sold.
+are only realized when RE is sold.
 They will not be there to tide you through any low return calculated in (2.).
-When R/E is booming, all attention is on capital gains, but most
+When RE is booming, all attention is on capital gains, but most of the time the benefits come from the operating return.
+The gain at the end is just icing on the cake.
+It has no nutrition.

 SPREADSHEETS